 Lost, Found or Surrendered Animals:

-If you find a lost animal or need to surrender your own animal, please take it directly to the Ramona Shelter
+If you find a lost animal or need to surrender your own animal, please take it directly to the County of Riverside Animal Shelter

 Local Animal Shelter

 Shelter services are provided by the County of Riverside Animal Shelter in San Jacinto.
 Any stray animal that is picked up by animal control is taken to the County Shelter:

 To adopt a new pet you can contact: